-Cell status and cell reservations are indicated in the SystemInformationBlockType1 message (or SystemInformationBlockType1-BR message or SystemInformationBlockType1-NB message) [3] by means of the following two fields:
+Cell status and cell reservations are indicated in the SystemInformationBlockType1 message (or SystemInformationBlockType1-BR message or SystemInformationBlockType1-NB message) [3] by means of the following fields:

-- cellBarred (IE type: "barred" or "not barred") This field is ignored if the UE supports network-based CRS interference mitigation and nw-BasedCRS-InterferenceMitigation is included in SystemInformationBlockType1.
-In case of multiple PLMNs indicated in SIB1, this field is common for all PLMNs
+- cellBarred (IE type: "barred" or "not barred") This field indicates if the cell is barred for connectivity to EPC.
+This field is ignored if the UE supports network-based CRS interference mitigation and nw-BasedCRS-InterferenceMitigation is included in SystemInformationBlockType1.
+In case of multiple EPC PLMNs indicated in SIB1, this field is common for all EPC PLMNs.

+- cellBarred-5GC (IE type: "barred" or "not barred") This field indicates if the cell is barred for connectivity to 5GC.
+This field is ignored if the UE does not support E-UTRA connected to 5GC or if the UE supports network-based CRS interference mitigation and nw-BasedCRS-InterferenceMitigation is included in SystemInformationBlockType1.
+In case of multiple 5GC PLMNs indicated in SIB1, this field is common for all 5GC PLMNs.

-- cellReservedForOperatorUse (IE type: "reserved" or "not reserved") This field is ignored if the UE supports network-based CRS interference mitigation and nw-BasedCRS-InterferenceMitigation is included in SystemInformationBlockType1.
-In case of multiple PLMNs indicated in SIB1, this field is specified per PLMN.
+- cellReservedForOperatorUse (IE type: "reserved" or "not reserved") This field indicates if the cell is reserved for operator use.
+This field is ignored if the UE supports network-based CRS interference mitigation and nw-BasedCRS-InterferenceMitigation is included in SystemInformationBlockType1.
+In case of multiple EPC or 5GC PLMNs indicated in SIB1, this field is specified per EPC or 5GC PLMN.

-- cellBarred-CRS (IE type: "barred" or "not barred") This field is ignored if the UE does not support network-based CRS interference mitigation.
+- cellBarred-CRS (IE type: "barred" or "not barred") This field indicates if the cell is barred for connectivity to EPC for UEs supporting network-based CRS interference mitigation.
+This field is ignored if the UE does not support network-based CRS interference mitigation.
 In case of multiple PLMNs indicated in SIB1, this field is common for all PLMNs.

+- cellBarred-5GC-CRS (IE type: "barred" or "not barred") This field indicates if the cell is barred for connectivity to 5GC for UEs supporting network-based CRS interference mitigation.
+This field is ignored if the UE does not support E-UTRA connected to 5GC or network-based CRS interference mitigation.
+In case of multiple 5GC PLMNs indicated in SIB1, this field is common for all 5GC PLMNs.

-- cellReservedForOperatorUse-CRS (IE type: "reserved" or "not reserved") This field is ignored if the UE does not support network-based CRS interference mitigation.
+- cellReservedForOperatorUse-CRS (IE type: "reserved" or "not reserved") This field indicates if the cell is reserved for operator use for UEs supporting network-based CRS interference mitigation.
+This field is ignored if the UE does not support network-based CRS interference mitigation.
 In case of multiple PLMNs indicated in SIB1, this field is specified per PLMN.

+The following description for handling of barred and reserved cells is per CN type.
+If the UE supports more than one CN type, the UE shall only exclude a cell as candidate for selection/reselection if it is excluded for both CN types.

 When cell status is indicated as "not barred" and "not reserved" for operator use,

 - All UEs shall treat this cell as candidate during the cell selection and cell reselection procedures.